 Check for the excessive build up of sooty deposits on the vaporisation coil and can.
 Some accumulation of soot is inevitable and is not detrimental to the burner function.
 However, excessive deposits are indicative of inefficient fuel combustion.
-If this is considered to be the case, the burner must be returned to Ultramagic.
+If this is considered to be the case, contact Ultramagic for further advice.